-As part of the curriculum at Bedales, students must study five compulsory GCSE/IGCSE subjects: GCSE in a modern language, plus IGCSEs in English language, mathematics, and science (double or triple award).
+As part of the curriculum at Bedales, students' study five compulsory GCSE/IGCSE subjects: IGCSEs in English language, mathematics, and science (double or triple award), plus usually at least one GCSE in a modern language.
 Students then choose from a considerable range of BACs and other GCSEs or externally examined subjects.
 View the information on the structure of the year 9-11 curriculum: www.bedales.org.uk/bedales/approach-learning/years-9-11-academic-overview

 The BACs are an established part of life at Bedales.
-Good preparation for A level and development of independent learning skills are common aims, and BACs are tailored with the first school objective in mind: ‘to develop inquisitive thinkers with a love of independent learning’.
+Good preparation for A level and development of independent learning skills are common aims.

 - Bedales Schools

 BACs are awarded by the school.
-Authority for the award rests with the Headmaster, who delegates oversight to the Deputy Head Academic, and other teaching staff where appropriate.
+Authority for the award rests with the Head, who delegates oversight to the Deputy Head Academic, and other teaching staff where appropriate.

 Each BAC is structured in a different way, with a variety of forms of assessment, weightings, and objectives.
-History is assessed by a mixture of formal examinations and coursework, Y10 is worth 40%, and Y11 is worth 60%.
-Each half term coursework unit in geography is worth 10%, with the final assessment acting as a synoptic paper.
 Further information on BAC coverage is available on the school website.

 Individual subject BACs’ content and assessment can also be found on the departmental pages of the school website.